mrfbgc/mrfbgc/README.md

 ### Mehmet Arif Bagci
 [**LinkedIn**](https://www.linkedin.com/in/mehmetarifbagci/)
 #### *Hi there! 👋*
-#### I am a master's candidate in Computational Engineering at Friedrich Alexander University Erlangen-Nürnberg.
-I am curious about computer vision, pattern recognition, image & signal processing.
+#### I am a Master’s student in Computational Engineering at Friedrich-Alexander-Universität Erlangen-Nürnberg, where my academic work focuses on machine learning, computer vision, and signal processing.
+In my current role as a Student Assistant, I work on maintaining the GUI of a project.
+Additionally, I work for enhancing the image quality by image sharpening methods.

+#### I completed my Bachelor’s degree in Computer Engineering at Trakya University, where I developed a strong background in algorithms, image processing, and pattern recognition.
+My undergraduate thesis explored lane detection and tracking for advanced driver assistance systems, combining computer vision methods with simulation-based evaluation in the CARLA autonomous driving simulator.

 ---